esquinas/grape-simplest-api-demo/README.md

 # Grape simplest API

-This is a Grape API using Rack and MiniTest.
+This is a simple and standalone Grape API using Rack and MiniTest.

 # Install